-When things don’t go the way shoppers expect, customer support can more than make or break a sale — it can also mean the difference between gaining loyal patronage or suffering from negative publicity and losses in the brand’s present and future client base.
+When things don’t go the way shoppers expect, customer support doesn't just make or break a sale: it can mean the difference between happy customers who come back again and again, and unhappy customers whose opinions drive negative publicity for your brand.

 Why Customer Support Should Be a Top Priority

 The ubiquity of smartphones and the pandemic have permanently changed the e-commerce landscape.
 Social media and online review platforms have altered customer expectations.
 With so many ways to share and read opinions, customers now wield greater power than ever before and are better positioned to demand excellent customer support.

 Let’s take a look at some relevant statistics.

 More than 50% of Americans have changed their mind about a purchase because of poor customer service, and a single bad experience can make 51% of customers decide never to do business with the company again.2